 This is also why we designed the gameplay to be simple and open so that it is both accessible and adaptable to different situations and ability levels.

 What was your experience at Designathon We Remember 2018?

 At first, we were pretty intimidated at the idea of joining the Designathon as we were comparing our, rustic idea with the ambitious, high-tech proposals of the other teams, who all seemed to be programmers and IT experts.
-However, as all of us were first-time participants in an event like this, our main goal was just to take it all in and learn as much as possible!
+However, as we were first-time participants in an event like this, our main goal was to take it all in and learn as much as possible!